 One of the most proven benefits of green tea is its ability to boost your brain.
 From improving your mental health to increasing your cognitive functioning, drinking green tea is an easy way to be sharper and feel better.

-Depression: Some studies suggest that green tea can help with depression.
+- Depression: Some studies suggest that green tea can help with depression.
 For example, a study of older Japanese individuals found that depression rates were lower for those who drank high amounts of green tea.
-Similarly, a study with rats found that green tea boosted serotonin and dopamine levels, chemicals that are said to fight depression.
+Similarly, another study found that green tea boosted serotonin and dopamine levels, chemicals that are said to fight depression.

 Having problems with your skin—puffy eyes, acne, sun damage?
 It turns out that green tea can help with a whole bunch of skin-related issues.